sadasystems/filesystem/README.md

 ## Success Criteria

 The Application shall be deemed acceptable if it meets the following criteria:
-* Existing metadata with dates are retained
 * CreationDate and ModDate are processed for formatting
-* Formatted dates are saved in two new metadata: CreationDate_formatted, ModDate_formatted
+* Existing metadata with dates are retained.
+Formatted dates are saved in two new metadata: CreationDate_formatted, ModDate_formatted
 * Formatted dates are shown in search results (requires front-end change)

 ## Build Instructions